openPMD/openPMD-api/docs/source/backends/overview.rst

-Serial             supported     supported     supported supported MPI-parallel       supported     supported     supported no Dataset deletion   no            no            supported supported Compression        upcoming      upcoming      upcoming  no Streaming/Staging  not exposed   upcoming      no        no Portable Files     limited       awaiting      yes       yes PByte-scalable     yes           yes           no        no
+Serial             supported     supported     supported supported MPI-parallel       supported     supported     supported no Dataset deletion   no            no            supported supported Compression        upcoming      supported     upcoming  no Streaming/Staging  not exposed   upcoming      no        no Portable Files     limited       awaiting      yes       yes PByte-scalable     yes           yes           no        no